CASCADIA SUPER GRAVEL RACE GUIDE

 Should you be unable to make it on Friday eve, packets will be available for pick up as early as 6am on Saturday, April 29th, at the Evergreen Sportsman’s Club.

 50 Mile: 8:00am

 30 mile 9:00am

--A 14 hour maximum Cutoff will be enforced, with the race starting at 6am and ending at 8pm.
-100 mile racers who are unsure of their ability to finish in the time provided are encouraged to start as close to 6am as possible, the course is estimated to take the average rider 10-12 hours.
+-The race directors reserve the right to enforce the cut a cut off at 13 hours (8pm) if needed.
+The course is estimated to take the average rider 10-12 hours.
 Riders not back by the cutoff will be offered the option of either a shuttle back to the venue or after verbal confirmation with sweep allowed to finish the ride (knowing that the timing equipment will be taken down by the time of their eventual finish).